abadid/cmsc424-spring2023/project2/README.md

 	 cust0      | SW        |    723

 Note: We updated Anthony's `frequentflieron` airline.
 This may not always happen.
-By looking at the `flewon` table (not shown here) we saw that Anthony flew on more SW flights than AA flights so we updated her `frequentflieron`.
-If we had found that he had flown on more AA flights than SW flights then there would be no changes in the `customers` table.
+By looking at the `flewon` table (not shown here) we saw that Anthony had more points on SW than AA so we updated his `frequentflieron`.
+If we had found that he had more AA points than SW points then there would be no changes in the `customers` table.

 Switch to the `flighttrigger` database (i.e. exit out of the flights database and run `psql flighttrigger`).
 Execute `\i trigger-database.sql` The trigger code should be submitted in `trigger.sql` file.
 Running `psql -f trigger.sql flighttrigger` should generate the trigger without errors.

 You may also use `trigger-test.py`, in which case you do not need to execute `psql -f trigger.sql flighttrigger` (it is included in the script).
 You can run the test script as `python trigger-test.py`.
-A few transactions to the `newcustomers` and `ffairlines` table are also provided.
+A few transactions to the `customers`, `newcustomers`, `ffairlines` and `flewon` table are provided.
 You are free to add more transactions for purposes of testing your trigger code.
+Please note that this script does not validate your results; instead it prints out the state of the tables.
+You are responsible for validating the output against the expected state.

-The simplest way to reset the database is to
+The simplest way to reset the database is to:
 ```
 dropdb flighttrigger
 createdb flighttrigger